-A five day In-Depth Clay Plaster Workshop
+A six day In-Depth Clay Plaster Workshop

 Taught in English by architect and author Paulina Wojciechowska.